elastic/rally/docs/adding_tracks.rst

 .. warning::

-    Your scheduler is on a performance-critical code-path so please double-check with :ref:`Rally's profiling support <clr_enable_driver_profiling>` that you did not introduce any bottlenecks.
+    Your scheduler is on a performance-critical code-path.
+Double-check with :ref:`Rally's profiling support <clr_enable_driver_profiling>` that you did not introduce any bottlenecks.

 If you want to rate-limit execution of tasks, you can specify a ``target-throughput`` (in operations per second).
 For example, Rally will attempt to run this term query 20 times per second::